 - Ways to advocate your worth and utilize the right tools to launch and build an insurance-based practice

 What are some initial considerations for dietitians who are planning to launch a private practice?

 First, you have to identify your additional sources of income.
 The truth is, that starting a private practice will not generate an income on day one.
 So if you are in a situation where you do have another source of income, you can grow your practice progressively.
 Give yourself at least 2 years to really say that you’ll be making the equivalent of a full-time employment salary.

-Tell us how you think about insurance vs. out of pocket payments structures.
-How can dietitians structure their practice so that they will be successful?
+Tell us how you think about insurance vs. out of pocket payments structures?

 1. Really ask yourself, are you a natural sales-person?

 At the moment, I am offering both insurance and self-pay in my practice.